The Integrated Vehicle and Pollster Routing Problem: Solution approach

 \subsubsection{Linking partitions}

-As every partition corresponds to a part-time daily plan, the purpose of this phase is to match two of these subsets in a full-time feasible daily plan.
-Observe that as each part-time daily plan may contain a different number of active vehicles and pollsters, one can assume that any of them which is not needed for the afternoon shift can stay at the depot, otherwise, if the workforce is not enough to fulfil the shift, then some vehicles or pollsters are allowed to join the workforce.
-To avoid inconsistencies, breaks are assigned at the depot between each half-shift as each day can be split into two half-shifts by setting a new time frame upper bound $\tilde{B}_{\max}=(B_{\max}-P)/2$.
+Since each partition corresponds to a part-time daily plan, the purpose of this phase is to match two of these subsets into a full-time feasible daily plan.
+Note that, as each part-time daily plan may involve a different number of active vehicles and pollsters, it can be assumed that any vehicles or pollsters not needed for the afternoon shift can remain at the depot.
+Conversely, if the workforce is insufficient to fulfill the shift, additional vehicles or pollsters may join the workforce.
+To avoid inconsistencies, breaks are assigned at the depot between each half-shift, as each day can be split into two half-shifts by setting a new time frame upper bound \(\tilde{B}_{\max} = (B_{\max} - P)/2\).

-Thus, the following two cases arise for consideration: (a) the required number of vehicles or pollsters differ in at least two sets, and (b) the required number of vehicles and pollsters is the same for all sets in the partition.
-For the former, the cost-differing sets are linked by matching their costs in a descending order by pairs.
-For the latter, let $\mathcal{K}=(V,E)$ be a complete graph, where each node in $V=\{1,\dots,k\}$ is associated to each feasible solution of {\Rmodelo} for any subset obtained during the Partitioning procedure.
-A cost for each edge $\{i,j\}\in E$ is defined as the sum of the arrival time at the depot for the last vehicle at partitions $i$ and $j$.
-Then a minimum cost matching in $K$ is found.
-Notice that if ties arise in (a), then these are resolved as a special case of (b).
+Thus, the following two cases arise for consideration: (a) the required number of vehicles or pollsters differs between at least two sets, and (b) the required number of vehicles and pollsters is the same for all sets in the partition.
+For the former, the cost-differing sets are linked by matching their costs in descending order by pairs.
+For the latter, let \(\mathcal{K} = (V, E)\) be a complete graph, where each node in \(V = \{1, \dots, k\}\) is associated with a feasible solution of {\Rmodelo} for any subset obtained during the Partitioning procedure.
+A cost for each edge \(\{i, j\} \in E\) is defined as the sum of the arrival times at the depot for the last vehicle in partitions \(i\) and \(j\).
+Then, a minimum-cost matching in \(\mathcal{K}\) is found.
+Note that if ties arise in case (a), they are resolved as a special instance of case (b).
 In either case, a feasible aggregated daily plan is returned.